 Coordinate plane is a plane such that each point is uniquely specified by a pair of numerical coordinates.
 In the plane there are two vertical lines, called axis, the horizontal one is the -axis and the vertical one is the -axis.
 Their intersection is called the point of origin.

-A coordinate is an information that tells us locations of the points we are observing.
-It is made out of two numbers, first number tells us how far is the point located from point of origin on the x-axis, and the other one, from y-axis.
+Coordinate is an ordered pair which tells us the location of the point it represents.
+The first number in the ordered pair tells us how far the point is located from the point of origin on the -axis, and the other number how far on the -axis.

-Both axis have a positive and negative side.
-Negative side of x-axis is found on the left from point of origin, and positive on the right.
-Negative side of y-axis is found down from the point of origin, and positive up.
+Both axis have a positive and a negative side.
+Negative side of the -axis is found on the left from the point of origin, and positive on the right.
+Negative side of the -axis is found down from the point of origin, and positive up.

 How to determine coordinates of specific points located in a coordinate plane?